venkatasuryanarayana/doc4/README.md

 ### Output:
 <img src="/images/background.PNG" alt="background Colors">

+m - sets margin

+p - sets padding

+ - for classes that set margin, like this :

+mt - for classes that set margin-top mb - for classes that set margin-bottom ml - for classes that set margin-left mr - for classes that set margin-right mx - for classes that set both margin-left and margin-right my - for classes that set both margin-top and margin-bottom

+0 - sets margin or padding to 0

+1 - sets margin or padding to .25rem (4px if font-size is 16px)

+2 - sets margin or padding to .5rem (8px if font-size is 16px)

+3 - sets margin or padding to 1rem (16px if font-size is 16px)

+4 - sets margin or padding to 1.5rem (24px if font-size is 16px)

+5 - sets margin or padding to 3rem (48px if font-size is 16px)

+auto - sets margin to auto

 ## Background gradient:
 * When $enable-gradients is set to true, you’ll be able to use .bg-gradient- utility classes.
 By default, $enable-gradients is disabled and the example below is intentionally broken.
 This is done for easier customization from the moment you start using Bootstrap